sarthak182/binance-trading-bot/README.md

 # How to Run

-Clone the repository or copy the code locally.
+- Clone the repository or copy the code locally.

-Ensure you have Python 3.10+ installed.
+- Ensure you have Python 3.10+ installed.

-Open terminal in the project folder.
+- Open terminal in the project folder.

-Run the app:
+- Run the app with:
 `streamlit run main.py`